LaunchCodeEducation/data-analysis-curriculum/content/installations/install-azure-data/_index.md

 {{% notice blue Note %}}

 During the video, he goes over how to connect to a server.
-The login info for the server you will need to connect to for this class can be found in the "Class 11 Setup: Azure Data Studio" assignment in Canvas.
+The login info for the server you will need to connect to for this class should be sent to you by your course instructor.

 {{% /notice %}}